Cape Cod/Martha’s Vineyard Bike Tour Itinerary

 On Friday you can opt for an early morning ferry ride to Chappaquiddick before cycling along a beautiful bike path to Oak Bluffs.
 Here we explore famous labyrinthine streets lined with fanciful rainbow-colored gingerbread cottages and visit the town’s antique Flying Horses Carousel.
 You may also want to splurge at one of the local ice cream emporiums before finishing the day’s ride along the Beach Road bike path as it cuts its way between the ocean on one side and beautiful salt marshes on the other.
 You end your tour with a ride on the ferry back to Woods Hole and a shuttle to the Palmer House Inn.

-Final payment due 60 days prior to your tour (personal check, Visa, MasterCard, American Express or Discover)
+Final payment for your 2019 tour due 60 days prior to your tour (personal check, Visa, MasterCard, American Express or Discover).
+Final payment for your 2020 tour is due 90 days prior to your tour.

 - If you cancel 60 or more days prior to the start of your tour, there is no cancellation fee.